Introduction

 -

-In contrary, Diffusion Policy, denoises the entire action sequence in one go, Which is more like saying,
+Diffusion Policy, in contrast, denoises the entire action sequence in one go—more like saying,

 “A good trajectory is a coherent sequence, model it as a whole”